 What is Prenatal Yoga?

-Well, Prenatal Yoga is specifically designed for pregnant women in all three trimesters to connect with this transformation of journeying into becoming a mother.
-So connecting to the mother within the growing body and the growing baby.
+Well, Prenatal Yoga is specifically designed for pregnant women in all three trimesters to connect with this transformational journey into becoming a mother.
+Basically, connecting to the mother within the growing body and the growing baby.

 Through Prenatal Yoga you’ll learn tools and techniques to relieve aches and pains that come and go throughout pregnancy and even during labor and through regular practice, whether that’s three times a week or up to seven times a week.

 What are the Benefits of Prenatal Yoga

 - Reduces stress and anxiety

 - Manage your weight through Prenatal yoga and even your moods during pregnancy and even during postpartum